Lyadis/Robot-ThingML/ReadMe.md

 ##Hardware

 * Arduino Yùn Board (This board contains both a micro processor MIPS (Atheros AR9331) refered from here as CPU, and a micro controller avr 8 bits (ATmega32u4) from refered as MCU.
 * Two wheels robot.
-(The wheels are driven by two DC motors)
+(The wheels are driven by two DC motors with two H bridges)
 * Battery

 ##Configuration